Single Origin Chocolate

 Peru

-Sourced from the Upper Huallaga Valley in San Martín—an Amazon basin nestled along the Huallaga River, framed by lush lowlands and dense rainforest.
+From the Upper Huallaga Valley in San Martín — an Amazon basin along the Huallaga River, in the lowland forest.

 Venezuela